n8gray/QLColorCode/ReadMe.txt

 To install the plugin, just drag it to /Library/QuickLook or ~/Library/QuickLook.
 You may need to create that folder if it doesn't already exist.

-If you want to change the style of the syntax highlighting, there are several "defaults" commands that could be useful:
+If you want to configure QLColorCode, there are several "defaults" commands that could be useful:

 Setting the font:
     defaults write org.n8gray.QLColorCode font Monaco